Nooaitch Indian Band

-Nooaitch First Nation is a Nlaka'pamux First Nations government in the Southern Interior region of British Columbia, Canada.
-It is a member of the Scw’exmx Tribal Council.
+Nooaitch First Nation is a Nlakaʼpamux First Nations government in the Southern Interior region of British Columbia, Canada.
+It is a member of the Scwʼexmx Tribal Council.

 The Nooaitch First Nation reserve community and offices are located in Merritt.
 The main urban centre is in the Nicola Country region between the Lower Mainland and Kamloops.
 It has a population of 235 people.